lolcat-max/Li-CPD/README.md

 Purification:

-Filter the mixture to remove larger particulates using a 0.22 μm filter.
+Filter the mixture to remove larger particulates using a less than 0.22 μm filter.

 Centrifuge at 10,000 rpm for 15 minutes to collect the dispersed Li-CPDs.